anagha-microsoft/databricks-workshops/iot/docs/WorkshopReadMe.md

 Run this to get a count of the devices.
 The result should be the exact same as the devices in the simulator.
 ![QE-4](../images/cosmosdb-query-4.png)
 <br><br>

 ## Module 4.
 Structured Stream Processing - Device telemetry history capture
+Databricks Delta is fit for purpose solution for streaming workloads.

+In this module, in notebook **01-StreamIngest/01b-Stream-SinkTo-Delta-1.scala**, - <br>
+1. We ingest from Kafka with Structred Streaming and<br>
+2. Sink to Databrick Delta<br><br>